Revell Hurricane Mark IIb 1/32 scale-Jungle Fighter

 The Mark II version of the reliable Hurricane Had an uprated Merlin engine in a slightly longer nose.
 Most thought the 8 Browning Machine Guns in the Mk I were a lot, but the Mark IIb that went to the far East had a whopping 12 of these weapons, pretty heavy armament for anything but against the lightly built Japanese aircraft, kind of overkill.
 Sometimes the 4 extra guns were removed, although the original battery was extremely effective in a ground strafing role, as would be seen.
 Other complaints were about the large tropical filters under the nose which cut speed, and the old style unreliable radios that were fitted.
 At any rate more IIb's were on the way, 48 more were launched from the Carrier HMS Indomitable, these comprising the original 232 squadron (Now there were TWO 232's, remember that confusion?) and 258.
 Parts of 258 were sent to Singapore, the rest to Sumatra to the Palembang area, where the Dutch had major oil refineries the Japanese coveted.

 One of the pilots in No.258 was an American, Pilot Officer J.A.
 Campbell.
 He launched from Indomitable and was one of those sent to Singapore, where he managed to shoot down one of the "little chubby fellows with a great big radial engine" (his description).
 The Hurricane squadrons were soon chased out of Singapore when the Japanese went ashore and they ended up in Sumatra, at airfield P.1.
 Here "Red" Campbell bagged another Ki-43 during an attack, but 2 days later swarms of Japanese paratroops descended on P1 and the nearby refineries.
 During this fracas Campbell was shot down by the numerous escort fighters, later evacuated to Java, to join a reformed squadron No.605.
 Here on Feb.
-24 he claimed a fighter shot down, and next day, an A6M Zero, but here his luck, and that of Hurricane BE332, ran out.
+24 he claimed a fighter shot down, and next day, an A6M Zero, but at this point his luck, and that of Hurricane BE332, ran out.
 Shot down by his victim's wingman, he parachuted but was badly injured after landing in a rice paddy.
 Ending up in Hospital, he became a POW, but survived the experience.

 The Hurricane squadrons were simply ground down, through constant combat, accidents, and being up against over whelming numbers.
 They had some success, including almost stopping the landing at Palembang through sheer strafing power, causing the Japanese in landing craft horrific casualties.
 For those interested in this area of the WW2 story, I highly recommend Christopher Shore's "Bloody Shambles" Volumes One and Two.
 The amount of detail, names places combats dates, etc. is simply amazing.
 All the events are followed on a day-to-day basis for December 8th,1941 on.
 From the RAF perspective, Vol. One covers the travails of the Buffalo units, Vol. 2, the Hurricanes, as well as all the other combatants.